Keep on loving one another as brothers and sisters.

-In China a house church network leader was being pursued by the Public Security Bureau (PSB) due to his active ministry.
-He had to be on the run and couldn’t go home because the PSB were waiting for him at his house.
+In China, a house church network leader was being pursued by the Public Security Bureau (PSB) due to his active ministry.
+He had to be on the run and couldn’t go home because the PSB was waiting for him at his house.

 His wife went through much emotional suffering since she didn’t know where her husband was.
 Other believers were afraid to come to the meeting held at the house and even other co-workers didn’t come near due to fear.
 The wife had no money and eventually ran out of food.
 That was the hardest time in her life.

 In spite of the PSB officers standing outside, an elderly Christian lady approached the house and boldly entered.
 The wife was surprised and asked the elderly woman why she was willing to take the risk.
 The lady said she wasn’t afraid because she knew the woman’s husband was serving the Lord and she was also serving the same Lord.
 The old lady prepared some noodles for the young wife and her child.
 The young wife was really impressed with this love.
 Also, the old lady told her that many outside were praying for them so this also brought tremendous strength and encouragement as they continued to suffer isolation.

 Another house church leader in China spent time in prison.
 He wrote to his fellowship, “It is because of your prayers that I could go through the most difficult times while in prison.
 My mother, who also prayed for me every day, knew that there were many brothers and sisters who did the same for her son and that she was not alone.
 She too would like to express her thanks to those who prayed for me.